alexey-pkv/GodotLighter/docs/Objects/SQLErrorInfo.md

 # SQLErrorInfo

-The SQLErrorInfo object acts as a wrapper for errors, enabling users to access detailed information about errors that occur within the GodotLite library.
+The SQLErrorInfo object provides detailed information about errors that occur within the GodotLighter library.
+It acts as a wrapper for capturing and examining SQL-related error details.

 ## Methods

 ### `code(): int`
-**Description**: Returns the error code associated with the SQL error.
+**Description**: Returns the unique error code associated with the SQL error.

-> This error code is specific to the **SQLighter** library and not SQLite3.
-To retrieve the SQLite3 error code, use err_sqlite_code()
+> This error code is specific to the **SQLighter** library and differs from the SQLite error code.
+To retrieve the SQLite-specific error code, use `err_sqlite_code()`.

+**Return**: An integer representing the SQLighter library's error code.

 ---

 ### `error(): String`
-**Description**: This is the full error message, providing detailed information about the error.
+**Description**: Provides a comprehensive error message describing the specific error that occurred.

+**Return**: A string containing the full error description.

 ---

 ### `err_additional_message(): String`
-**Description**: Sometimes, additional information about an error may be available depending on the scope of the operation where the error occurred.
-When such a message is available, it can be retrieved using this method.

-> This value is also appended to the output of error() string.
+**Description**: Retrieves additional contextual information about the error when available.

+> This supplementary message provides extra details that can help diagnose the underlying issue.

+**Return**: A string with supplementary error information.

 ---

 ### `err_sqlite_code(): int`
-**Description**: Get the SQLite-specific error code.
+**Description**: Returns the SQLite-specific error code associated with the error.

+**Return**: An integer representing the precise SQLite error code.

 ---

 ### `err_sqlite_str(): String`
-**Description**: Get the SQLite error message associated with the SQLite error code.
+**Description**: Retrieves the raw error message directly from SQLite.

+**Return**: A string containing the SQLite error message.

 ---

 ### `err_lighter_str(): String`
-**Description**: Get a human-readable error message for the **SQLighter**-specific error code.
+**Description**: Returns a human-readable error message specific to the SQLighter library's error code.

+**Return**: A user-friendly description of the error.

 ---

 ### `err_query(): String`
-**Description**: Retrieve the SQL query string related to the error, if available.
+**Description**: Retrieves the SQL query string associated with the error, if available.

+**Return**: The SQL query that triggered the error, or an empty string if no query was associated.